Ideine/Apptracktive-Plugins/AzureForMobile/README.md

 # AzureForMobile.LocalStore

-You can manage local data and sync by adding the AzureForMobile Plugin's LocalStore Extension from Nuget and configure it.
+You can manage local data and sync by adding the AzureForMobile Plugin's LocalStore Extension from Nuget and then follow the ToDo-AzureForMobile.LocalStore instructions.

-Then you'll get access to LocalTable< T >() extension from Data and use it as you used to with the standard MobileServiceSyncTable (please refer to Microsoft official documentation) like:
+Then you'll get access to LocalTable< T >() extension from Data where T could be one of your Model class and use it as you used to with the standard MobileServiceSyncTable (please refer to Microsoft official documentation) like:

     var openItems = await _azureForMobileService.Data.LocalTable<TodoItem>().Where(t => !t.Complete).ToListAsync();

+Or

+    await _azureForMobile.Data.PushAsync();

 ## Setup